 - BEST FOR HUMIDITY CONTROL: hOmeLabs 14,000 BTU Portable Air Conditioner

-When choosing a portable air conditioner, aside from cost, consider these important factors above all else.
+When choosing a portable air conditioner, consider these important factors above all else:

 On the other hand, dual-hose units have both an intake and outtake hose.
-The intake hose draws outdoor air to bring down the temperature of the condenser.
-The separate outtake hose disposes of the heat, humidity, and used air outside.
-While pricier, these units are more efficient and generally the wiser option, especially for larger spaces.
+The intake hose draws in outdoor air to bring down the temperature of the condenser.
+The separate outtake hose disposes of the heat, humidity, and used air from the indoor space.
+While pricier, dual-hose units are more efficient and generally the wiser option, particularly for larger spaces.

 The Best Portable ACs

-Taking into account reviews from customers and experts alike—as well as the criteria outlined above—we’ve rounded up five picks for the best portable air conditioner on the market.
-Read up on then cool down with one of these top-rated units.
+With input from consumers and experts alike, and in keeping with the criteria outlined above, we’ve rounded up our favorites among the best portable air conditioners on the market today.
+Read up on, then cool down with, one of these top-rated units.

-While all portable air conditioners remove some humidity from the air, the hOmeLabs air conditioner is designed to remove up to 100 pints of water from the air per day, making it a great choice for homes in humid regions.
-Plus, its built-in dehumidifier can function independently of the cooling mechanism for days that should feel comfortable if they were simply less muggy.
-The 10.2 EER unit comes with a remote control, a drain hose, a programmable timer, and a sleep mode that offers quieter operation.
-Amazon buyers give the hOmeLabs air conditioner a resounding 4.4 stars for ease of operation and for its ability to quickly cool and dehumidify large rooms up to 700 sq. ft.
-Available from Amazon.
+Sure, all portable air conditioners remove humidity from the air, but the hOmeLabs is different.
+This unit is designed to remove up to 100 pints of water from the air per day, making it a great choice for homes in humid regions.
+On top of that, there’s a built-in dehumidifier that can function independently of cooling—just the thing when temperatures are cool but humidity runs high.
+The 10.2 EER unit comes with a remote control, a drain hose, a programmable timer, and it even features a quiet sleep mode.